Blog & Resources

 Thanks to its high tryptophan content, turkey may also aid in the treatment of conditions like depression.
 This is because tryptophan is able to boost the production of serotonin, a neurotransmitter that is found in the brain, digestive tract and blood platelets.
 Serotonin is thought to control mood balance, and a deficit has been linked to a higher risk of depression.

-Turkey nutrition is low in calories and carbohydrates but loaded with important nutrients like protein, selenium, phosphorus and riboflavin.
+- Turkey is low in calories and carbohydrates but loaded with important nutrients like protein, selenium, phosphorus and riboflavin.